stat545ubc-2021/mda-Kyle-Amaral/README.md

 - To practice thinking of research questions that can be answered with the provided data
 - To produce an R markdown file that can be reproduced and that is clear

+##### Milestone 2
+This is a Mini-Data Analysis for STAT 545A, the second Milestone of 3, called Milestone 2.
+The purpose of this project is:
+- To continue to practice utilizing dplyr and tidyr to perform data manipulation and data visualization
+- To become familiar with tidy data and what it entails
+- To practice using R to answer research questions
+- To produce an R markdown file that can be reproduced and that is clear

 #### What files are in the Project Folder/Repository
-Within "mda-Kyle-Amaral" you will find 6 files: README.md, .gitignore, mda-Kyle-Amaral.Rproj, mda-Milestone-1.Rmd, mda-Milestone-1.md, and mda-Milestone-1_files/figure-gfm
+Within "mda-Kyle-Amaral" you will find **9** files: README.md, .gitignore, mda-Kyle-Amaral.Rproj, mda-Milestone-1.Rmd, mda-Milestone-1.md, mda-Milestone-1_files/figure-gfm, **mda-Milestone-2.Rmd, mda-Milestone-2.md, and mda-Milestone-2_files/figure-gfm**

 ##### Repository
 - README.md contains a thorough description on the content that can be found in this repository.
 The README.md file can also be used to produce a PDF or html